-Naturopathy has its roots in the European health movement called Nature Cure that began in the late 1700's.
-Utilizing simple treatments from nature, sunlight, water, food, and simple living, Nature Cure was brought to the United States at the end of the 1800's by a German practitioner named Benedict Lust.
-Once in this country, Lust trained as a osteopath, herbalist and homeopath before opening his own school of medicine.
-Formalized into a full training program of eclectic studies, nature cure became Naturopathy.
+Naturopathy has its roots in nature cure, a European health movement that began in the late 1700's.
+Utilizing simple treatments from nature, sunlight, water, food, and simple living, nature cure was brought to the United States at the end of the 1800's by a German practitioner named Benedict Lust.
+Once in this country, Lust trained as an osteopath, herbalist, and homeopath before opening his own school of medicine.
+Formalized into a full training program of eclectic studies, nature cure became naturopathy.

-Even at that point, the practice of Naturopathy required a rigorous course of study.
-From the 1956 catalog: "The Doctor of Naturopathy (R.N.D.) course requires four school years (36 months) and 4,680 sixty -minute hours of instruction of which not over 1,080 hours shall be in Public Clinic and Intern work....
+Even during those earlier years, the practice of naturopathy required a rigorous course of study.
+From the 1956 catalog: "The Doctor of Naturopathy course requires four school years (36 months) and 4,680 sixty -minute hours of instruction of which not over 1,080 hours shall be in Public Clinic and Intern work...
 No correspondence courses are offered by the University, and no short courses in Chiropractic or Naturopathy.
 The nature of the schooling, the responsibility of the practitioner, and the conscientious high standards of the University do not permit haphazard or inferior training."

-I put this historic aside in because in recent years a number of people who have taken short correspondence courses in natural health have begun practicing in Colorado as "Naturopathic Doctors" yet do not meet any of the traditional standards of education for the profession that have been accepted for almost 80 years in Colorado nor the modern standards required for licensure in other states or Registration in Colorado.
+We include this historic aside because in recent years individuals who have taken short correspondence courses in natural health have begun practicing in Colorado claiming to be "Naturopathic Doctors."
+Sadly, they meet neither the traditional standards of education for the profession that have been accepted for almost 80 years in Colorado nor the modern standards required for licensure in other states or Registration in Colorado.

 Regulation in Colorado:

-A bill to regulate Naturopathic doctors was passed by the Colorado Legislature and signed into law by Governor Hickenlooper in 2013.
+A bill to regulate naturopathic doctors was passed by the Colorado Legislature and signed into law by Governor Hickenlooper in 2013.
 Naturopathic doctors are now regulated in Colorado.
 Only practitioners who meet the educational requirements laid out in statute and who are registered with the Colorado Department of Regulatory Agencies (DORA) may use the title "Naturopathic Doctor" in the state.

 Modern Naturopathic Medicine

 Drs.
 Bloom and Schor were originally licensed in Oregon as 'Naturopathic Physicians' in 1992 and currently have active registrations as Naturopathic Doctors in Colorado.
 Dr. Schor still maintains his Oregon License, partly out of habit, partly out of stubbornness.